 5. London from above

-Taking advantage of the clearing skies in March is a good time to enjoy the best views of London from the heights.
+Taking advantage that in March the skies are clearing is a good time to enjoy the best views of London from the heights.
 The sunsets at this time are spectacular and what better way to enjoy them than with the skyline of the London capital in the background.
 There are many options, but two stand out for their views and for being the most emblematic places of the English capital.

 The most famous Ferris wheel in the world, and with its 135 meters high also the highest in Europe.
 It is the most visited tourist attraction in London with almost 4 million visitors a year and it is thanks to the views from the London Eye.
 On a clear day the view reaches up to 40 km around the city and its privileged location on the banks of the Thames offers a privileged postcard view of Big Ben, Buckingham Palace, St. Paul's Cathedral or Westminster Abbey.
 A must-see when traveling to London